-Master Cosmetologists and Specific Cosmetologists are required to fill out an application for Instructor Licence and submit it to the Association for review.
+Master Cosmetologists and Specific Cosmetologists are required to complete and submit to the Association an application for an Instructor licence for review and approval.

 Application Fee(s):

 Fees associated with this application are noted in accordance with the Cosmetology Act, 2012, c.39 at Schedule B.